Kazuhiko Aoki (politician)

-Kazuhiko Aoki (青木 一彦, Aoki Kazuhiko) is a Japanese politician who served as Deputy Chief Cabinet Secretary from 2024 to 2025.
+Kazuhiko Aoki (青木 一彦, Aoki Kazuhiko) is a Japanese politician who serves as Secretary General for the Liberal Democratic Party in the House of Councillors since 2026.
+He was Deputy Chief Cabinet Secretary under the Ishiba cabinet from 2024 to 2025.

 After an earlier career working for a television broadcasting company, he entered the field of politics, serving as secretary to his politician father Mikio Aoki from 1999.
 In 2010 he succeeded his father as a member in the House of Councillors for the Shimane at-large district.
-A member of the Liberal Democratic Party, Aoki was re-elected to the House in July 2016 as the member for the merged Tottori-Shimane at-large district.
+Aoki was re-elected to the House in July 2016 as the member for the merged Tottori-Shimane at-large district.
 He is affiliated to the revisionist lobby Nippon Kaigi.

 Early life and pre-political career

 Aoki was born in the town of Taisha (now a part of Izumo city) in Shimane Prefecture on 25 March 1961.
 His father Mikio Aoki is a veteran politician within the prefecture, having served five terms in the Shimane Prefectural Assembly from 1967 to 1986 before representing the prefecture in the House of Councillors in the national Diet for four consecutive terms from 1986 as a member for the Shimane at-large district.

 Aoki attended Taisha High School in Shimane and graduated from Waseda University with a bachelor's degree in education in 1985.
 After graduating he joined the Fuji Television before moving to the San-in Chūō Television Broadcasting company in Shimane a year later.